Contraction and Convergence Rates for Discretized Kinetic Langevin Dynamics: Assumptions and definitions

-\end{proof} The focus of this article is to prove contractions of the form (\ref{eq:contraction_inequality}), and hence to achieve Wasserstein convergence rates by Prop. \ref{prop:Wasserstein}.
+Further to this, $P_{h}$ has a unique invariant measure which depends on the stepsize, $\pi_{h}$, where $\pi_{h} \in \mathcal{P}_{p}(\mathbb{R}^{2d})$ for all $1 \leq p \leq \infty$. \end{proposition} \begin{proof} The proof is given in \cite{monmarche2021high}[Corollary 20], which relies on \cite{villani2009optimal}[Corollary 5.22, Theorem 6.18]. \end{proof} The focus of this article is to prove contractions of the form (\ref{eq:contraction_inequality}), and hence to achieve Wasserstein convergence rates by Proposition \ref{prop:Wasserstein}.
 With convergence to the invariant measure of the discretizations of kinetic Langevin dynamics considered here it will be possible to combine our results with estimates of the bias of each scheme as in \cite{dalalyan2020sampling}, \cite{monmarche2021high}, \cite{sanz2021wasserstein} and \cite{cheng2018underdamped} to obtain non-asymptotic estimates.